Category: minieasternloop2017

 We took a stroll down Beale Street which is a melting pot of jazz, blues, rock n’ roll, and gospel.
 The street is lined with clubs, shops, and foodies.

 That’s it, Guys!
 We had a blast exploring and eating our way through Memphis!!
-The boys have already made plans to visit again!!
+The boys have already made plans to visit…and eat there again!!

 See y’all down the road!